There are three major categories of losses:

 Additionally, if you have unpaid rent owed to you at the end of the tax year, you may deduct the unpaid rent from your gross rental income.
 In order to claim unpaid rent, you must have proof that you attempted to collect the rent without success.

-If you sell capital property such as land, jewelry, securities or a range of other items at a loss, you may be able to claim a capital loss on your taxes, however only if you had capital gains in the year.
-If there is no gain in current year, loss can be carried up to 3 years back to the year that had gain, or carried forward indefinitely in anticipation of gain.
+If you sell capital property such as land, jewelry, securities or a range of other items at a loss, you may be able to claim a capital loss on your taxes.
+Capital losses from these properties have to be applied against capital gains from the same categories.
+If there is no gain in current year, loss can be carried back up to 3 years to the year that had gain, or carried forward indefinitely in anticipation of gain.

 Calculating your capital loss is fairly straightforward.
 Simply take the proceeds of the disposition (amount you received), and subtract the property’s adjusted cost base and any expenses incurred in selling it.

 However, you cannot necessarily claim that amount as a loss.
 Every year, the CRA sets an inclusion rate defining how much of your capital gains or losses can be reported.
-As of 2017, the inclusion rate is one-half.
+The most recent, inclusion rate is one-half.
 In this example, you would be able to claim $2,700 in capital losses from your loss of $5,400.

 If the transaction was done with foreign currency, you can use the same formula to calculate your capital loss.
 However, instead of calculating the amount you can claim and converting the foreign currency into Canadian dollars, you must convert each value of the formula using the exchange rate the day the particular transaction took place, and then do the subtraction.